 “Our system presumes that there are certain principles that are more important than the temper of the times.”

-In today’s politically charged debate over the role of the courts in American society, Justice Anthony Kennedy stands as a model of judicial temperance and objectivity.
+In today’s politically charged debate over the role of the courts in American society, Justice Anthony Kennedy has long stood as a model of judicial temperance and objectivity.
 At 38, Kennedy was the youngest federal appeals judge in the country.
 Appointed to the Supreme Court by President Reagan in 1988, Kennedy won the unanimous approval of the United States Senate.

-As a Justice of the Supreme Court, he has resolutely evaluated every case on its merits, without attempting to promote an overriding political viewpoint or philosophy.
-Even those who disagree with his findings are compelled to admire his carefully drafted opinions.
-Although he has generally voted with his conservative colleagues on crime issues, he has at times sided with the Court’s more liberal members on issues of free speech and privacy.
+As a Justice of the Supreme Court, he resolutely evaluated every case on its merits, without attempting to promote an overriding political viewpoint or philosophy.
+Even those who disagreed with his findings were compelled to admire his carefully drafted opinions.
+Although he generally voted with his conservative colleagues on crime issues, he at times sided with the Court’s more liberal members on issues of free speech and privacy.

 Did you always know you wanted to be an attorney?

 Anthony Kennedy: Oh, there was really, really no choice.
 My dad was an attorney.
 I think he knew he would not have a long life.
 He was a solo practitioner.
 He would take me to his trials in Northern California, in these little towns because he was lonely.
 I’d say, “Oh, I have a geometry test.”
 He said, “I’ll teach you whatever you need to know.”
 So, I probably saw ten trials before I was out of high school and took notes at the counsel table, and worked late in his office typing documents.
 So, it was not a question, “Would you be a doctor or a lawyer or a priest?”
 It was just assumed.

 Anthony Kennedy: I suppose.
 I really wanted to be a doctor.